DhyanMPatel/Js-Vnnovate/Videos/CSS/intro.md

   1. `Content-box` - only content part included
   2. `Border-box` - content, padding & border included

+### Display

+- `display` property specify the behaviour of an element.
+- There are Many types of display properties like `block`, `inline`, `inline-block`, `none`, `flex`, `grid`, etc.
+- If `display:inline` property ignore `margin`, `padding` from top, also we can't set `width`, `height` of element. to solve that do `display:inline-block`.

+### `Note`

+- `visibility:hidden` work like `display:none`.
+Just difference is that visibility not remove their space of element where display none remove element, space that ocupied.

 ### Inline & Block Elements

 - `Inline Element` - They take only content height & width. they ignore explicite Width & height.
+  - If element is inline
 - `Block Element` - they take whole width
 - We can change their behaviour using `display: block/inline`

+### Z-index

+- Z-index Property specify the stack order of an element.
+- There is a catch Position Should be anything except `static`.
+- Syntax:- `z-index: auto/number/initial/inherit`
+  - `auto`: Set stack in default order.
+  - `number`: Set stack based pm num.
+Nagative indexing possible
+  - `initial`: Set this property to its default value.
+  - `inherit`: Inherit this property from parent element.

+### Positioning Elements

+- CSS `position` help place element on the Page.

+  1. `static`: default value of element.

+     - Can't assign top, bottom, left, right values
+     - Syntax :- `position: static;`

+  2. `Relative`:

+     - Relative to Parent Element.
+     - Syntax:- `position: relative`

+  3. `Absolute`:

+     - Find nearest Positioned Ansistor that should not static. then element relative to that Ansistor
+     - e.g. If Parent Component is static then element say good bye i will not follow you and follow nearest Ansistor Which is positioned.
+Go up to HTML tag because abore there there is not any tag.
+     - Syntax :- `position: absolute`

+  4. `Fixed`:

+     - Fix element to screen, will not scrolled after scrolling.
+     - Syntax :- `position: Fixed`

+  5. `Sticky`:
+     - It behave like static untill we will scroll out of that element then become sticky.
+     - e.g. Inside VS-Code do in their editor field such as heading (positioning Elements, etc).
+     - Syntax:- `position: sticky`

+### `Note`

+- There are `Transform`, `filter`, `perspective` Properties can also make an element positioned, which is Weird.
+  - e.g. `transform: translate(0);`, `filter: invert(0);`, `perspective: 0em;` in parent elem, make parent positioned.

 # Pseudo-Elements